guiml/AWS-JSON-Redshift-Pipeline/README.md

 # AWS Pipeline processing

+## Running this script:

+In order to run this script you will need to following requirements:
+1) Have Python 3 installed in the computer with pandas, boto3, json, and jupyter libraries installed;
+1) Create a file called keysecret.cfg (see content of the file after this list);
+2) Save all files into the same folder;
+3) Run *Setup Redshift.ipynb* with a Jupyter Notebook interpreter;
+4) In the terminal, run *python3 create_tables.py** and then *python3 create_tables.py*

+*keysecret.cfg* content:
+    [AWS]
+    KEY=INSERT_HERE_YOUR_AMAZON_KEY
+    SECRET=INSERT HERE YOUR AMAZON KEY

 ## Purpose of this database

 Discuss the purpose of this database in context of the startup, Sparkify, and their analytical goals.